10 Composting Facts – Statistics and Data in 2023

 One of the drawbacks of composting is the odor emanating from it.
 It can be unpleasant if not managed well.
 Good compost smells like fresh earth, while bad compost smells like rotting garbage or urine.

-Compost also takes time to break down because it involves a series of processes that break down organic waste into a usable soil amendment called humus.
-The most basic composting is not a fast process, and this is one of the biggest drawbacks of this process.
+Compost takes time because it involves processes that break down organic waste into a usable soil amendment called humus.
+The most basic composting is not a fast process, which is one of the most significant drawbacks of the process.

-You also need to keep the compost away from the house/garden because it can be messy.
+You must also keep the compost away from the house/garden because it can be messy.
 Sometimes, it’s difficult to contain the waste in a small area.
-The compost pile will also attract insects and rodents if you don’t take precautions to prevent this.
+The compost pile will also attract insects and rodents if you don’t take precautions.

 (GREEN COAST)